NeilJustice/ZenUnitAndMetalMock/README.md

 // TESTS defines a ZenUnit test class and begins the FACTS section.
 TESTS(FizzBuzzTests)
-// By a carefully considered design decision,
+// By way of a carefully-considered design decision,
 // in ZenUnit test names are duplicated between the FACTS section and the EVIDENCE section.
 // Because code is read much more often than it is written,
 // always having test names up top ready to easily review for continued quality and cohesion
 // instead of test names being scattered throughout test files
 // is where this design yields long term code quality dividends.
-// Test names always up top makes it downright difficult not to notice during code review
+// Test names always up top makes it downright difficult not to notice
 // that a class under test has, for example,
 // grown to have many more responsibilities than a single responsibility,
 // leading to better program design when that class under test is then refactored.